 I look back and forth between the two of them.
 "Wait, he's the one you wanted me to meet?
 The other member of Avalanche?"

 She nods slowly.
 "Yeah, this is Vincent.
 You two know each other already?"

 My eyes widen when it hits me.
 'That's what I forgot!'
 "Oh my God..."
 I mutter, slapping my forehead at my own stupidity.
-I sigh, "Yeah, we met about a week ago.
+I sigh, "Yeah, we met earlier today.
 But I had no idea he was the same person you told me about..."
 I then look back at Vincent with an embarrassed smile.
 "How's it going?"